aawadall/Reinforcement-Learning/README.md

 ## Build Status
 Not ready yet
 ## Current Activity
-Modifying collections to lists intead of static arrays to allow dynamic environments
+<strike>Modifying collections to lists intead of static arrays to allow dynamic environments</strike>
+Building an implementation to test this agent, a traffic light intersection.
+This will require:

+1. Traffic simulator
+1. A single agent to control the intersection traffic lights
+1. Visualization (optional)